puppetlabs/puppet-docs/source/guides/external_nodes.markdown

       dns:
       ntp:

-When using the hash key syntax, standard classes have empty objects for their hash values.
-The value for a parameterized class must be a hash whose keys and values represent the attributes and values you would use when declaring the class.
-That is:
+Parameterized classes cannot be used with the array syntax.
+When using the hash key syntax, the value for a parameterized classe SHOULD be a hash of the class's attributes and values.
+Each value MAY be a string, number, array, or hash.
+Non-parameterized classes MAY have empty values.

     classes:
         common: